 I wonder how many ‘innovative artists’ turning out works that defy understanding, lack quality etc. can look and can actually draw!

 “Work was like a stick.
 It had two ends.
 When you worked for the knowing you gave them quality; when you worked for a fool you simply gave him eye-wash.”
-(Alexander Solzhenitsyn)
+(Aleksandr Solzhenitsyn)

 We are at the tail end of the “junk as art” period of creative development.
 This stuff is fine for what it is Robert.
 It appears to amuse you.
 Is amusement enough?